 Until recently, there was no accurate way of predicting if a sable pattern would keep its dark puppy shading or not, both phenotypes were considered natural variations of sable (Ay).

-However, we know more genetics of shaded yellow or shaded sable than ever before.
-With new findings, the name shaded yellow was chosen to distinguish this pattern from a dominant yellow phenotype.
+However, with new findings about the genetics of A locus patterns, the name shaded yellow was chosen to distinguish this pattern from a dominant yellow (= “clear sable”) phenotype.

 The difference between clear and shaded sable is the amount of eumelanin-tipped hairs.

-A dominant yellow dog has an almost solid coat color.
-A shaded yellow dog has considerable amounts of dark pigment seen in the hair tips on his neck, ears, or back.
+A dominant yellow (aka clear sable) dog has an almost solid coat color.
+A shaded yellow dog has considerable amounts of dark pigment visible in the hair tips on its neck, ears, or back.

 The ASIPSY allele (Ays)

-The ASIP gene patterns can only be seen in dogs that are not dominant black (KB/-) at the K-Locus and not recessive red (e/e) at the E-Locus.
+Every dog has an A locus with two alleles.
+But the ASIP patterns can only be expressed in dogs that are not dominant black (KB/-) at the K-Locus and not recessive red (e/e) at the E-Locus.

 But in some dogs, this old testing system lacked some necessary information to predict all coat patterns.
-And sable shading was one of those things that could not be predicted previously.
+And sable shading was one of those things that could not always be predicted reliably.

 Shaded sable (ASIPSY or Ays) is the second-most dominant trait at the A-Locus.

-It is caused by a particular combination of two newly described regions inside the ASIP gene:
+It is caused by a particular combination of two newly described promoter regions of ASIP:

 This combination or haplotype (VP2-HCP1) represents the new dominant yellow allele Ays.
 Other haplotypes represent other alleles (see the A-Locus for more info).